 Cubs hound Bassitt, beat NL East-leading Mets 5-2

+'It's a bad start,' Bassitt said.
+'Obviously, this entire game's on me.
+It's unfortunate.
+But I'll work my butt off and go to the next one.'

-The Mets stranded 10 runners -- including seven over the first six innings against rookie right-hander Javier Assad (1-1), who allowed five hits in earning the first victory of his career.
+A quartet of relievers blanked the Cubs on two hits over the final 5 1/3 innings.
+But the Mets stranded 10 runners - including seven over the first six innings against rookie right-hander Javier Assad (1-1), who allowed five hits in earning the first victory of his career.

 Mark Canha struck out with the bases loaded in the first.
 James McCann delivered a two-out RBI single in the fourth, when Brandon Nimmo whiffed to leave two on.
 Eduardo Escobar tripled with two outs in the sixth but was left there when Assad struck out Tyler Naquin.